 Build something, publish it to GitHub, and let us know — we might review it.

 Already built a server?
-Read our MCP Server Setup Guide for how to configure it across Claude Desktop, VS Code, Cursor, and Claude Code.
+Read our MCP Server Setup Guide for detailed configuration across Claude Desktop, VS Code, Cursor, Claude Code, Windsurf, ChatGPT, and JetBrains IDEs.